I Am a Black Woman Original Artist Print

 This page illustrates the archetype of the Great Mother alive in each of us.
 In our western culture, the Mother is usually depicted as a white woman.
 However, all through history, as ancient artifacts show us, the Great Mother more often than not, is a person of color, of every color, of every race, showing the common origins we all share.

 You can see a detail below of the Psyche foil photo attachment.
-Read more about Venus Unbound.
+Read more about my limited edition book Venus Unbound.